Back to Blog

 Research shows we perceive people who say negative things as more intelligent than those who give praise.
 This means readers subconsciously give more weight and credibility to negative reviews — even when the positive reviews are more detailed and accurate.

-Why Negative Reviews Actually Help You
+Why Do Negative Reviews Actually Help You?

 This sounds counterintuitive, but a moderate number of negative reviews actually improves your conversion rate.
 Here is why: